Fun Bloody Mary facts and Epic Brunches Where You’ll Find the Best Bloody Mary in Orlando

 Lisa Wilk of TasteCookSip.com shared these gorgeous pictures on Instagram:

 Southern contemporary neighborhood favorite Soco in Thornton Park serves up a fun brunch on Saturday and Sundays offering Chef Greg Richie’s Southern inspired cuisine.
-Top start, don’t miss the Soco-Style “Chicken and Dumplings.”
+To start, don’t miss the Soco-Style “Chicken and Dumplings.”
 Carved Chicken Breast and Lobster Dumplings with Local Mushrooms, Edamame, and Soy Butter are truly delightful.
 The Summer Peach Stuffed Brioche French Toast with Whiskey Maple Syrup is as decadent as it sounds.
+The Lobster Benedict is another winner!
 Of course, you must pair your selection with the house Southern Bloody Mary topped with pickled veggies, available by the glass or pitcher.
 For an even bigger kick, try the Bloody Caesar topped with OBC Dry Porter and sriracha.
 For more information, visit their website.
 407-849-1800, 629 E Central Blvd, Thornton Park, Downtown Orlando.

 THE HAMMERED LAMB